appt-org/accessibility-code-examples/Techniques/set-accessibility-order.md

 The `OrdinalSortKey` needs an `order` as double and optionally a `name` as String.
 The elements are then sorted by name, with empty names handled first, and subsequently by `order`.

 It is also possible to leave out the `sortKey`.
 In this case, Flutter will generate `OrdinalSortKey`'s based on a platform specific algorithm.
-This order is often the order you want, but make sure to verify the sequence by using an assistive technology such as the screen reader
+This order is often the order you want, but make sure to verify the sequence by using an assistive technology such as the screen reader.

 ```dart
 Widget focusOrderWidget(context) {